 From GAAP Dynamics:

 And here at GAAP Dynamics, we’ve certainly been busy as well!
 We’ve written several blogs on the topic and have listed them below.
-In addition, we’ve been helping our clients get a deeper understanding of the new leasing standards (as well as other new standards) through webinars and instructor-led training, like this workshop.
+In addition, we’ve been helping our clients get a deeper understanding of the new leasing standards (as well as other new standards) through webinars, in-house seminars, and online courses.

 - Top 5 Biggest Changes with The New Lease Accounting Standard (ASC 842)